 Unlike IGTV’s main platform, Instagram, you can post likes in the descriptions when posting to IGTV.
 The caveat is that IGTV is a video platform and you’ll need to create a video for your post or repurpose a horizontal video as IGTV only accepts vertical video.

 When it comes to promoting your blog on YouTube, there are a number of options.
-Some of the simplest would be to repurpose a blog post and create a video with a link in your description going to your blog post.
-Or just add a link to your latest post in a related video description.
+Some of the simplest would be to repurpose a blog post and create a video about it.

 Your own platforms